What are Social Sciences classes?

 - Do I feel challenged by the classes that I am taking?

-- Are my classes among the more rigorous ones available to me at my school?
+- Are my classes among the more rigorous ones available at my school?

 - Am I seeking a challenge or avoiding it?